-The Kinks’ ‘You Really Got Me’ Turns 50
+51 Years Ago: The Kinks Change Rock With ‘You Really Got Me’

 The song was an immediate sensation, shooting up the charts and claiming the top spot for two weeks in September.
-While it didn’t reach quite as high in other countries, ‘You Really Got Me’ was a huge worldwide hit, making the Top 40 in Germany, Italy, and France, and breaking into the Top 10 in Ireland, Canada, and the United States, where it peaked at No. 7.
-By the time the single had run its course, the Kinks were household names.
+While it didn’t reach quite as high in other countries, “You Really Got Me” was a huge worldwide hit, making the Top 40 in Germany, Italy and France, and breaking into the Top 10 in Ireland, Canada and the U.S., where it peaked at No. 7.
+By the time the single had run its course, the Kinks were famous.

-And of course, ‘You Really Got Me’ has become a standard cover song along the way, recorded and performed by a long list of artists, and used by many young bands as power chord-fueled shorthand for brash, libido-driven rock ‘n’ roll attitude.
-In 1978, a young California quartet by the name of Van Halen recorded their version of the song for their self-titled debut album, turning it into a Top 40 single all over again – and helping spark a Kinks revival in the process.
-“The 14-year-olds think we’re a new band,” Dave said incredulously in a 1981 interview.
+And of course, “You Really Got Me” has become a standard cover song along the way, recorded and performed by a long list of artists, and used by many young bands as power chord-fueled shorthand for brash, libido-driven rock ‘n’ roll attitude.
+In 1978, a young California quartet by the name of Van Halen recorded a new version of the song for their self-titled debut album, turning it into a Top 40 single all over again – and helping spark a Kinks revival in the process.
+“The 14-year-olds think we’re a new band,” Dave Davies said incredulously in a 1981 interview.
 “Ray even introduces ‘You Really Got Me’ as a song that was made famous by Van Halen.
 Some of the young kids don’t go back much further than that.”